WUK-SR/banner_magic/README.md

 ## Requirements
 Banner Magic requires Node.js version 10.9.0 or newer to operate.

 Not sure if you have Node.js installed?
-Enter your terminal and run the command `node -v`.
+Enter `node -v` in your terminal to check version number.

 ![Checking for Node.js](Utils/Images/checking_for_node.png)

-If you have Node.js installed you will get a version number returned to you, this number needs to be at least `10.9.0` in order to run Banner Magic.
+If you have Node.js installed, you will get a version number returned to you, this number needs to be at least `v10.9.0` in order to run Banner Magic.

+If you don't have Node.js installed, you can download it [here!](https://nodejs.org/en/).

 <a name="Installation"></a>
 ## Installation